Out-of-Bounds Access

 Typical Behavior

-Certainly no one deliberately writes a compiler that says “If the programmer makes a silly mistake, erase their hard drive!”.
+No one deliberately writes a compiler that says, “If the programmer makes a silly mistake, erase their hard drive!”.

 So for seriously bad things to happen, you need some kind of chain of cause and effect that isn't likely to arise in the kinds of code you write for this class.